 (d) Weather sensitivity; and

-(e) Time Of Use Schedule (TOUS).
+(e) Time Of Use (TOU).

 (3) Profile application will take aggregated non-interval consumption data and apply the Load Profile in order to create interval consumption data.
 Profiled non-interval data is calculated by dividing the aggregated ESI ID’s total kWh for a specific time period (usually a month) by the profile class’ kWh for the same specific time period and scaling the Load Profile for that same specific Operating Day by the resulting value to provide the profiled non-interval consumption data.